Pleistoscene/final-assignment-sop/domain_controller_setup.md

 This SOP covers the complete setup of an on-premises domain controller running Windows Server 2025 with a graphical interface.
 It includes configuring a static IP address, installing necessary roles and features (AD DS, DNS, DHCP), promoting the server to a domain controller and verifying proper operation of all services.

-## Responsibilities

-- **Group Members**: Collaboratively handle server installation, network configuration, documentation, testing, and submission.
-Roles may be shared or rotated.

 ## Network Configuration

 | Component          | IP Address Range            | Description                          |